 Chocolate Industry

 In the South Korean chocolate manufacturing industry, colours play a crucial role.
 Colours give a vibrant and appealing look to chocolate products that attract the attention of consumers, especially children and young adults, who are the prime consumers of chocolate.
 Still, chocolate manufacturers of South Korea often face some challenges during the selection of colours.
 Manufacturers want stable and premium quality colours that come in various colour shades.
 South Korean chocolate manufacturers can overcome all their colour-related problems by using synthetic food colours in their products.
 Synthetic food colours come in various shades that allow chocolate manufacturers to make different coloured products, helping in brand recognition and sales.
-In South Korea, colour merchants, big distributors, and traders import colours at low prices from other countries and sell them in South Korea at high prices, making a profit on each sale.
-They sell the coloursant under the same brand name from which they bought colours, while others create their own labells and sell their own branding.
 Most of the chocolate manufacturing industries of South Korea are located near Seoul, Pyeongtaek, Ansan, Cheonan, and Gimhae cities.
 According to Statista, the revenue of the Chocolate Confectionery market of South Korea is amount to US$638.10 million in 2025, and it is expected to grow annually by 4.71% (CAGR 2025-2030).

 Animal Feed Industry

 Colours also play a crucial role in the animal feed manufacturing industry of South Korea.
-Colours make pet food products, including poultry, swine, and cattle, appealing, attracting animals' attention, and ensuring better nutrient intake for animal health.
+Colours makes pet food items appealing for animals that encourage them to eat properly and stay be healthy.
 However, manufacturers of pet food in South Korea often face challenges in selecting the right colours for their products.
 They want bright and stable colours that make the feed appealing and fresh for a long time.
-South Korean animal feed manufacturers can overcome their problem by using synthetic food colours in their product.
+South Korean animal feed manufacturers can overcome their problem by using synthetic food colours in their products.
 These colours maintain the stability and consistency of pet food products for a long time.
 This allows manufacturers to store their products for a long time.
 Most of the pet food manufacturing industries of South Korea are located near its big cities, where transportation is easy, like Incheon, Cheonan, Gimpo, Anseong, and Seongnam.

 Cultural Preferences of Colours in South Korea

-In South Korea, cultural preferences play a significant role in how consumers perceive colours in products such as food, cosmetics, pharmaceuticals, and chocolates.
-Korean consumers tend to associate soft, clean, and pastel colours with purity, safety, and modernity—qualities especially valued in cosmetics and pharmaceutical products.
+In South Korea, cultural preferences of colours play a significant role in product sales.
+Whether any South Korean purchase food, cosmetics, pharmaceuticals, or chocolate items.
+Korean consumers often associate soft, clean, and pastel colours with purity, safety, and modernity which makes them ideal for cosmetics and pharmaceutical products.
 In skincare and beauty items, neutral tones like white, beige, and pink are favoured for their connection to minimalism and skin health.
 For food and chocolates, natural and vibrant colours like red, brown, green, and yellow are popular, as they reflect freshness, traditional flavours, and seasonal ingredients.
-Korean culture also places a high emphasis on visual aesthetics, so packaging with elegant and harmonious colour schemes significantly influences purchasing decisions across all categories.
+Manufacturers of South Korea knows these cultural preferences very well and manufacture their products accordingly to increase its sales and brand recognition in the market.

 Regulatory Guidelines on Colours in South Korea